GitHub Markdown Syntax Summary

 2.12.
 Table Creation

 You can create tables using | and -.
-Leave a blank line before the table for it to display correctly.
-Use at least three - for it to be recognized properly.
+Leave a blank line before the table for proper display.
+Use at least three - for proper recognition.

 1